-Teeth clenching and grinding that leads often too broken or chipped teeth
+Teeth clenching and grinding leads often to broken or chipped teeth

-Canker sores are a result of high levels of stress and low immunity system.
+Canker sores are a result of high levels of stress and a low immune system.

 They appear as small spots with a white or greyish base and red borders in the oral cavity.
 Sores have to complete a cycle of 7 to 10 days to disappear completely.
 Your dentist can advise special remedies and instructions, as they can get quite uncomfortable and painful.